Faheem-123/microservices-config/README.md

 # microservices-config
-This is microservices configuration repository
+This is microservices configuration file in which the eureka server configuration will be provided